sakir101/Career-prediction-main/README.md

-## This is our "Unlocking Futures: A Natural Language Driven Career Prediction System for Computer Science and Software Engineering Students" research code.
+## This is our "Decision Support System to Reveal Future Career over Students’ Survey Using Explainable AI" research code.
 Here you will find all the files of code and also research data.